-This page covers four different types of advanced directives that address medical care, including directives to physicians, medical power of attorney, out-of-hospital do-not-resuscitate orders, and declarations for mental health treatment.
+This page covers four different types of advanced directives that address medical care:

 Section 166.031 of the Texas Health and Safety Code states that an advanced directive covers "life-sustaining treatment", which is defined in Section 166.002 as any treatment that is absolutely necessary to continue the life of the patient.